IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Updates compared to SCReAM (version 1) {#sec:changes}

-The algorithm in this memo differs greatly against the previous version of SCReAM.
+The algorithm in this memo differs considerably compared to the previous version of SCReAM in {{RFC8298}}.
 The main differences are:

 * L4S support added.
 The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work